Super-Resolution of BVOC Maps by Adapting Deep Learning Methods

-In this work, we consider the problem of recovering a high-resolution \gls{bvoc} emission map $\HR$ from a low-resolution emission map $\LR$, which can be seen as a \gls{sisr} task.
+In this work, we consider the problem of recovering a \gls{hr} \gls{bvoc} emission map $\HR$ from a \gls{lr} emission map $\LR$, which can be seen as an image \gls{sr} task.
 Fig.~\ref{fig:sisr_system} shows a sketch of the proposed methodology.
-We estimate a super-resolved emission $\HRhat$ by starting from the low-resolution emission $\LR$ as
+We estimate a super-resolved emission $\HRhat$ starting from the \gls{lr} emission $\LR$ as